Sections of this article

 Is it decorative or intrinsic?
 There are plenty of people adding a fractal image to the face of an otherwise standard watch, or other object, but that’s a lot more decorative than intrinsic (and thus is design rather than art).
 The same is true of the results of a lot of collaborations between watchmakers and artists, with the art often being a decorative addition to the dial of an otherwise standard watch.

 Is it a personal exploration that conveys some fascinating concept or emotion?
-Artists create a series of artworks, exploring and developing their own personal style, and have an interest in what they are conveying or evoking.
-If you look at a fractal image and can recognize which individual created it, then that is at least some way towards being art rather than design, unlike the more generic fractal posters which could have been made by anyone in the same way that it doesn’t matter who made a design that functions well . . . if someone else had made something which functions similarly, that would be equally useful.
+Artists create a series of artworks, exploring and developing their own personal style, and have a deep interest in what they are conveying or evoking.
+If you look at a fractal image and can recognize which individual created it, then that is at least some way towards being art rather than design, unlike the more generic fractal posters which could have been made by anyone, in the same way that it doesn’t matter who made a design that functions well . . . if someone else had made something which functions similarly, that would be equally useful.

 As usual, rather than just telling you my opinion, I have given you the understandings to decide for yourself what is art and what is not.
 So you can now think for yourself . . . don’t just believe what others tell you on the subject.